Phinetwork/phiswap/README.md

 In order to streamline the review of the contribution we ask you to ensure the following steps have been taken:

-1. Create a folder under `/tokens`, the folder name is your token address in the `uppercase` format

-2. Upload your logo in your folder

-- [ ] Filename in the `uppercase` format with suffix
-- [ ] Image format: `png`
-- [ ] Image size: `256 by 256 px`
-- [ ] Titled logo.png
+1. Go To Phiswap.json

-3. Upload a json file for additional info.
+2. Upload a json file for additional info.
 File name is your token symbol in the `uppercase` format with suffix

 Example: